 As we wrap up Halloween Horror Week, our contributing writers were asked to answer some questions pertaining to the horror genre and some of the best films and villains to be found.
-Listen to our latest podcast episode, where Nate and Michael discuss further Halloween and its influence on films.

 What is Your Favourite Horror Movie?

 Nate: The genre of horror is such a broad category that I had trouble selecting a single movie.
 But I think that if the baseline of any horror film is to incite fear in the audience then my (somewhat unconventional) answer is Jaws.
 This Steven Spielberg classic was one of the first summer blockbusters and was instrumental in shaping the image of the shark as a feared creature of the sea (leading to things like Discovery’s annual Shark Week).

 Unconventional as a pick it may be for this category, I think Spielberg expertly manufactures tension in such a way that the presence of the titular shark looms over the film even though we do not actually see it for the majority of the film’s run.
 In doing so, there is a layer of psychological fear attached to the film that is arguably more powerful than any gruesome killing you could show on screen.
 Lost beneath the many other masterpieces in his filmography, Spielberg’s Jaws is still undoubtedly one of the greatest films all time.